-This guide will cover the different applications of each material as well as any other points of interest a specific material may have.
-We will not go over pricing in this guide, because reclaimed wood prices fluctuate greatly based on the material’s availability and the required processes to create a finished product.
-So let’s get into it:
+You've decided to put down wood floors in your space.
+Now what?
+Wood can be overwhelming!
+There are endless species, shapes, and sizes.
+Here is our buyer�s guide to reclaimed wood.
+We can't cover every species, so we'll highlight the materials we offer here at Evolutia.
+This guide covers the different applications of each material and any other points of interest specific to materials.
+We won't cover pricing in this guide, because reclaimed wood prices fluctuate based on the material�s availability and the required processes to create a finished product.

-Antique Heart Pine is a great material for residential flooring, rustic furniture, countertops and shelving.
-This is because it has the beautiful grain characteristics of pine, but is much harder.
-In comparison, new pine, which is often used in new construction homes, is much too soft for flooring or table top applications.
-If you put new pine flooring down in your home, you would likely find yourself looking to replace it in only a few years.
+Antique Heart Pine is a great material for residential flooring, rustic furniture, countertops, and shelving.
+Its compressed wood grains and subsequent density elevates it in comparison to new pine.
+New pine, often used in new construction homes, is too soft for flooring or tabletop applications.
+If you put new pine flooring down in your home, you will likely find yourself replacing it in a few years.

 Our reclaimed oak can be used for much more than just flooring, though.
-Oak is a great material for our reclaimed skins product, which is a veneer about 1/2� thick applied as a covering to existing walls, ceilings, or doors.
-This allows you to have the look of reclaimed wood, without the trouble of mounting dimensional lumber or random pieces of wood.
-It also is a great way to re-vamp existing old furniture without a total remake.
+Oak is a great material for our reclaimed skins product, a veneer about 1/2� thick applied as a covering to existing walls, ceilings, or doors.
+This allows for the look of reclaimed wood without the trouble of mounting dimensional lumber.
+The skins are a great way to re-vamp existing furniture without a total remake.